The Complete List of Every Malted Barley on Earth

 Standard Processed Malts

-Sometimes called white malts, this group of malts are made with the most basic malting techniques : steeping, germination, and light kilning.
+Sometimes called white malts, these malts are made with the most basic malting techniques : steeping, germination, and light kilning.
 They have enough power to convert their own starches, which means you can use them as your base for all-grain brewing without any problems.

 They are often used as a base grain for beers using more heavily flavored roasted malts.